 For more than a century, the Salton Sea has existed primarily by the agricultural runoff from the Imperial and Coachella valleys.
 Because of its ecological importance and due to concerns about dust-borne emissions, much attention has been paid to keeping the Salton Sea from completely drying up.
 Through the years, proposals ranged from building dikes to downsize the sea to constructing ocean-to-sea canals to maintain a steady source of water.

 In 2007, the state released a $9 billion, 75-year restoration plan that featured a smaller sea and select habitat sites.
 The plan was never acted on by the California Legislature and the subsequent economic downturn shut the door on it completely.
-The need to take action at the sea has reached the highest levels, with a 2015 governor’s task force of the Natural Resources Agency, Department of Water Resources, Department of Fish and Wildlife, the State Water Resources Control Board and the Air Resources Board assigned to come up with possible solutions.
+The need to take action at the sea has reached the highest levels, with a 2015 governor’s task force of the California Natural Resources Agency, Department of Water Resources, Department of Fish and Wildlife, the State Water Resources Control Board and the Air Resources Board assigned to come up with possible solutions.

 In 2017, the State Water Board approved a 10-year, $400 million plan that aims to restore a smaller but sustainable sea through a suite of actions, including:

-- Continued implementation of the mitigation program approved as part of the Quantification Settlement Agreement for Colorado River water rights, which provided for a water transfer from the agricultural-rich Imperial Valley to urban San Diego.
+- Continued implementation of the mitigation program approved as part of the Quantification Settlement Agreement for Colorado River water rights, which provided for a water transfer from the agriculturally rich Imperial Valley to urban San Diego.
 Without as much farm runoff from the Imperial Valley helping to sustain the sea, the lake will diminish faster, exposing more playa at a faster rate.

 - Dust control and habitat for 30,000 acres of exposed playa.